xlvector/abcmidi/doc/readme.txt

         -o <filename>  selects output filename
-        -t selects filenames derived from tune titles -n <limit> set limit for length of filename stem -RS use 3:1 instead of 2:1 for broken rhythms -quiet suppress some common warnings
+        -t selects filenames derived from tune titles -n <limit> set limit for length of filename stem -CS use 2:1 instead of 3:1 for broken rhythms -quiet suppress some common warnings
         -silent suppresses other messages
         -Q <tempo> in quarter notes/minute